Global Realignment: New Opportunities for the Future of Transaction Banking

 George Lee

-Regional Head of Transaction Banking for the Americas
+Head of Cash and Head of Transaction Banking for the US and Americas.

 Standard Chartered Bank